 We are pleased to see the SYCL standard used as the foundation of oneAPI.
 This drives the collaboration on open-source implementations including up-streaming to Clang/LLVM and motivates further community input to the standards body at Khronos SYCL.

-This virtual community conference is focused on technical talks and tutorials that highlight the capabilities of the oneAPI tools and motivate you to start building your own oneAPI projects within the community.
+Save your FREE spot to attend this year’s first oneAPI DevSummit, SEA 2023 at Bangalore.
+This hybrid community conference is focused on Technical talks, Lightning talks and Hands-on workshops that highlight the capabilities of the oneAPI tools and motivate you to start building your own oneAPI projects within the community.

 oneAPI DevSummit for AI, South Korea 2022